 The University of Oregon participates in several postdoctoral fellowship programs and provides facilities for postdoctoral study under faculty supervision.
 More information is available from individual schools and departments.
 Additional resources for postdoctoral fellows can be found on the Division of Graduate Studies website.

 Some forms of financial aid depend on financial need, defined as the difference between the cost of attending an institution and the amount the student and his or her family can contribute toward these expenses.
 See the Student Financial Aid and Scholarships section of this catalog for information about available aid and application procedures.

-International students are eligible for institutionally-supported teaching and research fellowships described above.
+International students are eligible for institutionally supported teaching and research fellowships described above.

 Second Master’s Degree

-For a master’s degree, the Graduate School requires that a minimum of 30 credits (applicable to degree requirements) be taken at the University of Oregon during at least two terms of study.
+For a master’s degree, the Division of Graduate Studies requires that a minimum of 30 credits (applicable to degree requirements) be taken at the University of Oregon during at least two terms of study.
 A second University of Oregon master’s degree also requires a minimum of 30 credits and at least two terms of study at the University of Oregon.
 Individual schools or departments may have additional residence requirements.

 Graduate Credit from Other Institutions

-- Total transferred credits may not exceed 15 credits in a master’s degree program
+- Total transferred credits may not exceed 15 credits

 - Courses must be relevant to the degree program as a whole